Meet the HIV team

 Physicians

 Sara Hurtado Bares, MD, joined the HIV/Infectious Diseases team in July 2013.
-After receiving her undergraduate degree from Amherst College, Dr. Bares obtained her M.D. from Mount Sinai School of Medicine in New York City.
-She trained in Internal Medicine at the University of Chicago where she was an intern, resident, and chief resident.
-Following her residency, Dr. Bares stayed on at the University of Chicago to complete a fellowship in Infectious Diseases.
-Her clinical and research interests include HIV prevention and treatment, HIV in women, and HIV in pregnancy.
+She is an associate professor in the Division of Infectious Diseases at UNMC and serves as Medical Director to the Specialty Care Center.
+After receiving her undergraduate degree from Amherst College, in Amherst, Massachusetts, Dr. Bares obtained her medical degree from Mount Sinai School of Medicine in New York, New York.
+She trained in internal medicine at the University of Chicago in Chicago, Illinois, where she was an intern, resident and chief resident.
+Following her residency, Dr. Bares stayed on at the University of Chicago to complete a fellowship in infectious diseases.
+Dr. Bares is bilingual in Spanish and English.
+Her clinical and research interests include HIV treatment and prevention, HIV-related comorbidities and HIV in women.

 Nurse Practitioners